autoboat-vt/autoboat_docs/docs/getting_started/installing_docker.md

 wsl --set-default Ubuntu-22.04
 ```

-Enter your user info to complete the installation
+Enter your user info to complete the installation.

 ---------

 With these steps, this will have installed WSL and Ubuntu 22.04.
 Docker requires Ubuntu WSL to work on Windows.
-For more information see the official WSL documentation: [Official WSL Documentation](https://learn.microsoft.com/en-us/windows/wsl/install)
+For more information see the official WSL documentation: [Official WSL Documentation](https://learn.microsoft.com/en-us/windows/wsl/install).

-Next, we must install the docker desktop application and connect it up to WSL.
+Next, we must install the Docker desktop application and connect it up to WSL.

 ---------

-The following link contains the download link for docker desktop on windows.
-Follow the download instructions, and when you are done, you should have docker installed!\
+The following link contains the download link for Docker desktop on Windows.
+Follow the download instructions, and when you are done, you should have Docker installed!
 [Docker Desktop for Windows Install Page](https://docs.docker.com/desktop/install/windows-install/)

-You may run into permission issues with docker, so you need to run the following commands in your WSL terminal to give your non-sudo user access to docker.
+You may run into permission issues with docker, so you need to run the following commands in your WSL terminal to give your non-sudo user access to Docker.

 ``` sh
 sudo groupadd docker